Honoring Our Own: National First Responders Day & Veterans Day

 Brother Dan lived a life rooted in service—to his country, his family, and his faith.
 We salute his courage, celebrate his achievements, and give thanks for the enduring foundation he built.

 Bro.
-John "Sonny" Mcgriff
+John "Sonny" McGriff

 The beloved uncle, older brother to Daniel F. McGriff, and a proud member of history’s legendary Greatest Generation.
 Born December 11, 1923, at 218 Wallace Street in Orange, New Jersey, Sonny came of age during the shadow of the Great Depression—a time that forged resilience in the hearts of young men and women across America.